iammadheshwaran/SnapGIFs/README.md

-# 🎉 GIF Search App
+# 🎉SnapGIFs - GIFs Search App

 A simple GIF search app built with **Vite + React** using the [GIPHY API](https://developers.giphy.com/).
 Enter a keyword, and it fetches fun GIFs instantly.